lufinkey/Promise.swift/README.md

 # Promise.swift

-A small promise library for swift that mimics ES8's Promise and await / async.
+A small promise library for swift that mimics JavaScript's Promise and await / async.

 ## Install